AdobeDocs/marketo.en/help/marketo/product-docs/additional-apps/seo/keywords/seo-add-keywords.md

 >[!NOTE]
 >
->If you have a lot of keywords, you can  [import them with a CSV file](seo-importing-keywords-with-a-csv.md).
+>If you have a lot of keywords, you can [import them with a CSV file](/help/marketo/product-docs/additional-apps/seo/keywords/seo-importing-keywords-with-a-csv.md).

 1. Go to the **Keywords** section.

    ![](assets/image2014-9-18-11-3a28-3a39.png)

-1. Enter the keywords you want to target and click **SAVE**.
+1. Enter the keywords you want to target and click **Save**.

    ![](assets/image2014-9-18-11-3a28-3a51.png)